Thomas Shirley (died 1612): Career

 Sir Thomas was elected to Parliament as MP for Sussex in 1584, representing the county for many years, and then Steyning, in 1601 and 1604, which was controlled by Shirley as a pocket borough; he was apparently not distinguished as a member, but tried to draw upon an MP's privilege of immunity from arrest in 1604 when his debts grew too pressing to meet.
-Despite his protests that he had parliamentary privilege, he was arrested at the instigation of a goldsmith to whom he owed money, and placed in the Fleet Prison.
-The House of Commons of England made a number of attempts to order his release by issuing writs of Habeas Corpus, but the Warden of the Fleet Prison would not free him, unless he received assurance that he would not himself be held liable for Shirley's debts, or blamed for what might technically be seen as allowing an 'escape'.
-The Commons had the Warden placed in the Tower of London and sent the sergeant-at-arms of the Commons, who was carrying the mace, to the Fleet Prison to set Shirley free.
-However, the Warden's wife proved equally obdurate, and the sergeant-at-arms had to report that his mission had been a failure.
-The Warden had originally been able to move around within the Tower, but now the Commons made sure that he was placed in an unpleasant dungeon, called the Little Ease, four feet (1.2 metres) square, within the Tower.
-This persuaded the Warden to release Shirley, and he also had to apologise on his knees to the House of Commons.
+Despite his protests that he had parliamentary privilege, he was arrested at the instigation of a goldsmith called Simpson, to whom he owed money, and placed in the Fleet Prison.
+The House of Commons of England made a number of attempts to order his release by issuing writs of habeas corpus, but the Warden of the Fleet Prison would not free him, unless he received assurance that he would not himself be held liable for Shirley's debts, or blamed for what might technically be seen as allowing an 'escape'.
+The Commons had the warden placed in the Tower of London and sent the sergeant-at-arms of the Commons, who was carrying the mace, to the Fleet Prison to set Shirley free.
+However, the warden's wife proved equally obdurate, and the sergeant-at-arms had to report that his mission had been a failure.
+The warden had originally been able to move around within the Tower, but now the Commons made sure that he was placed in an unpleasant dungeon, called the Little Ease, four feet (1.2 metres) square, within the Tower.
+This persuaded the warden to release Shirley, and he also had to apologise on his knees to the House of Commons.
 Shirley then resumed his seat as an MP.
-Parliament subsequently passed a general act (The Privilege of Parliament Act), which confirmed the privilege of freedom from arrest for Members, but also gave creditors an opportunity to recover what they were owed when the debtor ceased being an MP.
+Parliament subsequently passed a general act, the Privilege of Parliament Act 1603 (1 Jas.
+1. c.
+13), which confirmed the privilege of freedom from arrest for Members, but also gave creditors an opportunity to recover what they were owed when the debtor ceased being an MP.
 This case is generally regarded as having finally settled the question of privilege from arrest in the Commons’ favour, and was cited as Sir Thomas Shirley's Case for centuries afterwards.

 His sons Thomas, Anthony and Robert were all noted adventurers.